cggh/panoptes/documentation/deployment.rst

 Panoptes uses two file directories, and the location of both has to be specified in config.py.

 BASEDIR:
 This is the root directory for storing file-based server data.
-It should contain subdirectories "SummaryTracks" and "temp".
+It should contain subdirectories "SummaryTracks", "Uploads" and "temp".
-Both should have write privileges for the user that runs the service.
+All should have write privileges for the user that runs the server.

 SOURCEDATADIR:
 This directory contains the file-bases data sources that are used to import into the Panoptes datasets.